davimmt/study/resumos/aws-certifications-overview.md

  - **Spread** – strictly places a small group of instances across distinct underlying hardware to reduce correlated failures.

+### AWS Glue
+ - **Catalog** – Holds the metadata and the structure of the data.
+ - **Database** – Used to create or access the database for the sources and targets.
+ - **Table** – Create tables in the database that can be used by the source and target.
+ - **Crawler** – A crawler is used to retrieve data from the source using classifiers.
+ - **Classifier** – Checks whether a given file is in a format it can handle.

 ### Disaster recovery options
  - **Backup & Restore**:
    - Lower priority and cost;